 Civil Case Status due to COVID-19 Emergency

+SCHEDULING ORDER MODIFICATIONS.
 As Administrative Judge Carrión has stated, see Updated Letter Regarding Processing of Filings/Need for Email Address, the court is aware of the impact the COVID-19 emergency is having on parties’ ability to proceed with discovery and to meet other scheduling order deadlines.
 There has not been a blanket extension or suspension of those deadlines, but the court will consider necessary modifications to scheduling orders once the court resumes more regular operations.
 For civil jury cases with a trial date through October 2, 2020, please do not file motions to modify scheduling orders now.
 Please wait until a new trial date has been assigned and then file a motion, if necessary, based on the new trial date.

-Pursuant to Chief Judge Barbera’s June 3, 2020 Amended Administrative Order Lifting the Suspension during the COVID-19 Emergency of Foreclosures, Evictions, and Other Ejectments Involving Residences, all mortgage foreclosure and tax sale foreclosure actions involving residential property are stayed.
+FORECLOSURE CASES.
+Pursuant to Chief Judge Barbera’s June 3, 2020 Amended Administrative Order Lifting the Suspension during the COVID-19 Emergency of Foreclosures, Evictions, and Other Ejectments Involving Residences, all mortgage foreclosure and tax sale foreclosure actions involving residential property remain stayed until July 25, 2020.
 No foreclosure sales or evictions or ejectments involving residential property are permitted.
 Papers may be filed in these actions.
 New actions that are filed are stayed upon filing.